 Fire Pit Reservations are $15 per hour.
 Campus groups are $15 per hour, with an extra hour for setup/takedown.
 For example, a 3 hour program would be $15x4 hours = $60.
 Off-campus groups are subject to a tiered pricing depending on if a group is educational, nonprofit or profit.
 Off-campus group rates start at $50 for the facility.

 To make your reservation contact Shaun Boren, Assistant Director of Outdoor Adventures: firstname.lastname@example.org, 850-474-2819.

-Through a matching grant with the Professional Disc Golf Association, community sponsorships and Student Government Association funding, an 18 hole Frisbee Golf Course has been completed and is drawing enthusiasts from around the region.
-For more information about our disc golf course, click here.
+Through a matching grant with the Professional Disc Golf Association, community sponsorships and Student Government Association funding, an 18 Hole Disc Golf Course has been completed and is drawing enthusiasts from around the region.

 Recreation and Sports Services Outdoor Adventures program has outgrown its former space and has moved into two of the original indoor racquetball courts.
 At present, the Outdoor Adventure Center houses camping, hiking and back packing equipment in one court and the other functions as an education and training center for Outdoor Clinics and as the Pre-Trip Meeting site for some adventure outings.

 Future plans also include improved Oak Grove picnic area ADA accessibility.
 An academic field experience or internship is available to students interested in researching, writing and implementing an ADA project grant.
 Contact Shaun Boren email@example.com or Shelley Trimm firstname.lastname@example.org for additional information.